vizzuhq/pyscript-vizzu-demo/README.md

 ### Container HTML element

-We create an HTML element for containing the chart:
+Create an HTML element for the chart:

 ```html
 <div id="myVizzu" style="width:500px; height:350px;"></div>
 ```
 ## PyScript

-We add a new `<py-script>` tag to our HTML file for our PyScript code:
+Add a new `<py-script>` tag to the HTML file for the PyScript code:

 ```html
 <py-script>